GuangchuangYu/emojifont/README.md

 ![](https://raw.githubusercontent.com/GuangchuangYu/emojifont/master/inst/figures/ggtree_emoji-1.png)

-# Apple Emoji
+# Apple Color Emoji

-Although `R`'s graphical devices don't support Apple Emoji font, it's still possible to use it.
+Although `R`'s graphical devices don't support Apple Color Emoji font, it's still possible to use it.
 We can export the `plot` to `svg` file and render it in `Safari`.

 ```r
 library(gridSVG)